Genetic Solutions Introduction

 “When the bull has two copies of the polled gene (ie homozygous), you are guaranteed the bull’s progeny will all be polled as all get one copy of the poll gene.
 Conversely, bulls with only one copy of the polled gene are referred to as heterozygous (P) and their progeny only has a fifty percent chance of being polled.”

-In 2017 CRV Ambreed will offer a team of both local and overseas homozygous polled bulls.
+Since 2017 CRV Ambreed has offered a team of both local and overseas homozygous polled bulls.

 Polled programme example